 It was 1976, the bicentennial of America’s independence day, and my dad took me to the celebration in my hometown.
-I can still recall the sound of the band playing God Bless America, the smell of hot dogs and popcorn, everything decked out in red, white, and blue, the taste of old fashioned root beer.
-I think he bought me a souvenir flag.
+I can still recall the sound of the band playing God Bless America, the smell of hot dogs and popcorn, everything decked out in red, white, and blue, and the taste of old fashioned root beer.
+I remember being so excited when he bought me a souvenir flag.
 As I got older I marched in the Memorial parade with my girl scout troupe.
 Even now, we sit on our front patio every year to watch fireworks on patriotic holidays after grilling up some tasty bbq dishes.

 Why do we celebrate patriotic holidays?

 Although people within our country have different religions, ethnic backgrounds, and beliefs, at the end of the day we are all Americans.
 In a scary world, celebrating patriotic holidays helps bring us closer together with a common bond.
 It unifies us, reminding us that we are not alone.

 Patriotism is showing support for one’s country.
 So we celebrate patriotic holidays to honor those who fought for our freedom and to demonstrate our love for it.
 Here in America our main patriotic holiday is July 4th, Independence Day, followed closely by Memorial Day.
 However, there are many other such as President’s Day, Election Day, Martin Luther King Day, Flag Day, and Veterans Day.